juanse1801/FoodApp/README.md

 ## To run this project:

-- Create an SQL database named food
+- Create an PostgreSQL database named food
 - Get an API key on https://spoonacular.com/food-api/
 - Create an .env file in the folder api with the next variables:
 - DB_USER= your_user